ssp21/ssp21-spec/ssp21.md

 ### Initialization

-Upon complete of a successfully authenticated handshake, the communication session is initialized (or possibly reinitialized) with the following arguments:
+Upon completion of a successfully authenticated handshake, the communication session is initialized (or possibly reinitialized) with the following arguments:

-* **rx_sk** - A session key used to authenticate decrypt received messages.
+* **rx_sk** - A session key used to authenticate/decrypt received messages.

 * **tx_sk** - A session key used to sign/encrypt transmitted messages.